DDave94/Signal_Application/README.md

 - Navigate to http://0.0.0.0:9000/docs in your browser
 - Perform the following operations to compute dominant frequency:
     - Locate the POST (/input) endpoint
         - Click "Try it Out".
-Browse to provide the pickle file in the data folder and execute
+Browse to provide the pickle file in the data folder of the application
+        - Click Execute
         - Verify the response is an appropriate signal of float elements
     - Locate the GET (/dominant_frequence) endpoint
-        - Click Execute
+        - Click "Try it Out" and Execute
         - Verify the response contains the dominant frequency of 320.0 Hz

 ## Potential Optimizations
-- Replacing the pickle list into an array to reduce memory usage
-- Change the
+- Replacing pickle list with a numpy array.
+Python lists consume more memory than Python arrays due to their ability to store multiple datatypes.
+Also, numerical computations are faster with numpy arrays as compared to lists.
+- Redefine the Signal class in a seperate module, import the Signal class.
+This will make our source code more modular, reduce the possibility of programming errors, and allow us to make changes to the signal class more effectively.
+- When defining the signal class, inherit from Pydantic library BaseModel class to make the Signal Class a child class.
+    - Allows us to leverage the FastAPI inbuilt data type validation when creating signals using pickle files.
+If there is a validation error, the traceability is also improved.